 The Frame is Samsung's art-inspired TV, which offers a flat design that can be hung on the wall and personalized with interchangeable snap-on frames that make the slim TV look like hanging artwork on the wall.
 With Samsung's ambient mode letting you display a huge selection of artwork on the screen when not viewing a show, the result is like Mr. Rogers' Picture Picture come to life, doing double duty as TV and home decor.

-In 2020 The Frame will be available in six different sizes: 32-, 43-, 50-, 55-, 65-, and 75-inch sizes.
-All of those models have QLED LCD displays with 4K resolution and offer a full smart TV experience.
-And, because it's smaller size lends itself to installation even more like wall-hanging artwork, the 32-inch model will support both landscape and portrait orientations, letting you hang the TV sideways to better display portraiture and other vertically oriented content.
+In 2020 The Frame is available in six different sizes: 32-, 43-, 50-, 55-, 65-, and 75-inch sizes.
+All of those models have QLED LCD displays and offer a full smart TV experience.
+However, the 32-inch model comes in 1080p full HD resolution only.
+And, because it's smaller size lends itself to installation even more like wall-hanging artwork, the 32-inch model supports both landscape and portrait orientations, letting you hang the TV sideways to better display portraiture and other vertically oriented content.